Journalism ethics and standards: Harm limitation principle

-Self-regulation
+Regulation

 In addition to codes of ethics, many news organizations maintain an in-house ombudsman whose role is, in part, to keep news organizations honest and accountable to the public.
 The ombudsman is intended to mediate in conflicts stemming from internal or external pressures, to maintain accountability to the public for news reported, to foster self-criticism, and to encourage adherence to both codified and uncodified ethics and standards.
 This position may be the same or similar to the public editor, though public editors also act as a liaison with readers and do not generally become members of the Organisation of News Ombudsmen.
 An alternative is a news council, an industry-wide self-regulation body, such as the Press Complaints Commission, set up by UK newspapers and magazines.
 Such a body is capable of applying fairly consistent standards and of dealing with a higher volume of complaints but may not escape criticisms of being toothless.

 Ethics and standards in practice

 Rupert Murdoch resigned as News Corporation owner following the News International phone hacking scandal.

 One of the most controversial issues in modern reporting is media bias, particularly with political issues, but also with regard to cultural and other issues.
 Another is the controversial issue of checkbook journalism, which is the practice of news reporters paying sources for their information.
 In the U.S., it is generally considered unethical to pay sources for information, with most mainstream newspapers and news shows having a policy forbidding it.
 Meanwhile, tabloid newspapers and tabloid television shows, which rely more on sensationalism, regularly engage in the practice.

 There are also some wider concerns as the media continues to change that the brevity of news reports and use of soundbites has reduced fidelity to the truth, and may contribute to a lack of needed context for public understanding.
 From outside the profession, the rise of news management contributes to the real possibility that news media may be deliberately manipulated.
-Selective reporting (spiking, double standards) are very commonly alleged against newspapers.
+Selective reporting (spiking and double standards) are very commonly alleged against newspapers.